derobins/MACSio/doc/macsio_using.rst

     Specify the parallel file mode.
 There are several choices.
 Not all parallel modes are supported by all plugins.
 Use 'MIF' for Multiple Independent File (MIF_) mode and then also specify the number of files.
-Or, use 'MIFFPP' for MIF_ mode and one file per processor and where macsio uses known processor count.
+Or, use 'MIFFPP' for MIF_ mode and one file per task and where macsio uses known task count.
     Use 'MIFOPT' for MIF_ mode and let MACSio_ determine an *optimum* file count based on heuristics.
 Use 'SIF' for SIngle shared File mode.
 If you also give a file count for SIF mode, then MACSio_ will perform a sort of hybrid combination of MIF_ and SIF modes.
-It will produce the specified number of files by grouping ranks in the the same way MIF_ does, but I/O within each group will be to a single, shared file using SIF mode and a subsetted communicator.
+It will produce the specified number of files by grouping tasks in the the same way MIF_ does, but I/O within each group will be to a single, shared file using SIF mode and a subsetted communicator.
 When using SIF parallel mode, be sure you are running on a true parallel file system (e.g. GPFS or Lustre).